 Prior to joining Middlesex, I worked as a researcher in the Home Office Research and Planning Unit and was involved in two major studies on refugee settlement in Britain.
-Since then, my research has focused on the following areas: the interface between drugs and criminal justice policy; drugs and alcohol policy in prisons; the shifts in the ideologies, discourses, and practices of drug treatment professionals; the relationship between research and policy; harm reduction in prisons; the shift towards 'recovery' in drugs policy and practice; and stakeholders in addictions policy.
-I have conducted research for the Home Office, Department of Health, former Central Drugs Co-ordination Unit (Cabinet Office), the Royal Society of Arts and the European Commission (FP7 ALICE RAP, Work Package on Stakeholders in Addiction).
-I am also one of the Editors-in-Chief of the peer reviewed journal: Drugs: education, prevention and policy. http://www.tandfonline.com/loi/idep20#.Vvpmf2PcrlI
+Since then, my research has focused on the following areas: the interface between drugs and criminal justice policy; drugs and alcohol policy in prisons; the relationship between research and policy; harm reduction in prisons; the shift towards 'recovery' in drugs policy and practice; stakeholders in addictions policy and substance use prevention and young people.
+I have conducted research for the Home Office, Department of Health, former Central Drugs Co-ordination Unit (Cabinet Office), the Royal Society of Arts and the European Commission (FP7 ALICE RAP, Work Package on Stakeholders in Addiction http://www.alicerap.eu).

 Refereed journal articles

 Thom, B., Duke, K. and Herring, R. (2017) ‘Workforce Development: Is there a paradigm shift?’, Drugs: education, prevention and policy, (early online).

 Thom, B., Herring, R., Thickett, A. and Duke, K. (2016) ‘The Alcohol Health Alliance: the emergence of an advocacy coalition to stimulate policy change’, British Politics (2016), 11: 301. doi:10.1057/bp.2015.50.

 Kolind, T. and Duke, K. (2016) Editorial: Drugs in prisons: exploring use, control, treatment and policy.
 Drugs: education, prevention and policy.
 23(2): 89-93.